Apbh/liri-node-app/README.md

 ```
 node liri.js my-tweets
 ```
-  Sample Output (Please note, I don't have 20 tweets on my account, which was created for trial purposes only)
+  Sample Output (Please note, I don't have 20 tweets on my account.
+It was created for trial purposes only)

  ![Screenshot](images/tweets.png "Twitter")